Living with Glaucoma

 Person with finger in closed eye

 Close your eyes gently, as if you were falling asleep.
-Keep your eyes closed for 2–3 minutes without blinking.
+Keep your eyes closed for less than a minute without blinking.
 While they are closed for this period, press lightly on the inner corner of your eyes (the tear duct area) with your index finger and thumb – this will prevent the eye drops from entering your throat and the rest of your body.

 Tissues